JiwenJ/JiwenJ/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning LLM and RL.
+- 🌱 I’m currently learning LLMs and RL.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on efficient-LLMs topic.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...